matthew-rister/mesh-simplification/README.md

 ## Run

-Once built, the program executable can be found in the `out/build/<preset>/src` directory.
-When running the program, the mesh can be simplified by pressing the `s` key.
-The mesh also can be translated and rotated about an arbitrary axis by left or right clicking and dragging the cursor across the screen.
-Lastly, the mesh can be uniformly scaled by scrolling.
+The program executable can be found in the `out/build/<preset>/src` directory.
+Once running, the mesh can be simplified by pressing the `S` key.
+The mesh can also be viewed from different angles by left clicking and dragging the cursor across the screen.